iagoleal/iagoleal.github.io/content/posts/cuts.md

 \end{aligned}
 $$

-That thing looks scary scary but, fortunately for us, all solvers are pretty good at it.
+That thing looks scary but, fortunately for us, all solvers are pretty good at it.
 The $\check{f}$ is called the dual value function because it solves the dual problem.